Cakewalk

 1. Weigh the eggs on the TM lid, note the weight, then crack them into the bowl.
 Beat a few seconds/Speed 5.

-2. Weigh in exactly the same weight of sugar and butter as the weight of the eggs, i.e., if the eggs weigh 180 g, weigh in 180 g of each.
+2. Weigh in exactly the same weight of sugar and butter as the weight of the eggs, i.e., if the eggs weigh 180 g, weigh in 180 g each of sugar and butter.
 Add the vanilla to the TM bowl and mix 10 seconds/Speed 7.

 3. Scrape down the sides of the TM bowl with the spatula.
 Weigh in the “egg weight” of flour and add the baking powder.
 Mix 1 ½ minutes/Speed 5.